 Dr. Gardner was also controversial for his pro-pedophilia views, going so far as to say children enjoy being molested!
 Still, PAS has crept into the courtrooms, and the legal community–and is a big reason why so many abusive men are gaining full custody of the children they have harmed.
 In 2003, Dr. Gardner died a grisly death as a result of suicide.
 His legacy lives on, tearing families apart and allowing dangerous abusers to go free-avoiding any punishment for hurting their families, and children.

-Another damaging effect of PAS, is that parental alienation really does occur–just not in the context Dr. Gardner is describing; and now the word “alienation” has become highly controversial due to Dr. Gardner promoting false information, with remedies that actually hurt families and children.
+Another damaging effect of PAS, is that alienation really does occur when used as a tactic by an abusive parent.
+Now the word “alienation” has become highly controversial due to Dr. Gardner promoting false information, and instead of understanding alienation it too has become a tool used by abusers for a twisted agenda.

 What is Parental Alienation Syndrome?
 Leadership Council: http://www.leadershipcouncil.org/1/pas/faq.htm